cdleon/ui-frameworks/JS/Guides.md

 * [Introduction to Touch events in JavaScript](http://www.javascriptkit.com/javatutors/touchevents.shtml) :gift_heart: - In this tutorial lets get touchy feely with JavaScript, by examining its touch related events and how they are used to detect and respond to touch and swipe events.
 * [JavaScript Algorithms and Data Structures](https://github.com/trekhleb/javascript-algorithms) :gift_heart: - Algorithms and data structures implemented in JavaScript with explanations and links to further readings.
 * [JavaScript Tutorial - Hiding Script](https://trans4mind.com/personal_development/JavaScript2/hidingScript.htm) :gift_heart: - Information contained in webpages - script, data, images, etc, cannot be hidden securely with JavaScript.
 The following information may be helpful as a deterent, but it isn't foolproof by any means.
+* [Javascript Questions](https://github.com/lydiahallie/javascript-questions) :gift_heart: -  A long list of (advanced) JavaScript questions, and their explanations.
 * [JavaScript Style Guides And Beautifiers](https://addyosmani.com/blog/javascript-style-guides-and-beautifiers/) :gift_heart: - Today we're going to explore JavaScript style guides, specifically: their importance, style guides worth reviewing and tools that can assist in automated code beautification or style enforcement.
 * [JavaScript Style Guide and Coding Conventions](https://www.w3schools.com/js/js_conventions.asp) :gift_heart: - Always use the same coding conventions for all your JavaScript projects.
 * [JavaScript The Right Way](http://jstherightway.org/) :gift_heart: - This is a guide intended to introduce new developers to JavaScript and help experienced developers learn more about its best practices.